Sheep42/clean-theme/README.md

 # Getting Started

 The goal of this theme is to provide an easy to understand and easy to use boilerplate theme for any custom WordPress project.
+I encourage you to fork this repository and make it into something more specific to your needs, if you feel that you will be using it regularly.

 ### Requirements